tristanseifert/programmable-load/Hardware/README.md

 - rear: Various connectors exposed on the rear of the device, such as USB and Ethernet.
 Mounted right angle to the rear panel of the system.

 All of these boards connect to the controller in some way, shape or form.
 Each board in turn has an EEPROM, which identifies its type, and provides a unique serial number.
 This is used by the software to figure out what's connected, and what features to offer.

+## Front Panels
+The `panels` directory contains front and rear panels, designed with [Front Panel Designer](https://www.frontpanelexpress.com/front-panel-designer) and to be manufactured by Front Panel Express.
+These panels are meant to replace the existing bare aluminum panels that come standard with a [Hammond 1598JBK](https://www.hammfg.com/part/1598JBK) enclosure, for which the boards are designed.